 You can elect for The People’s Pension to pay all or part of the annual allowance charge on your behalf by completing the Scheme Pays election notice – this is available on request.
 The election must be made by 31 July every year.
 If you make a Scheme Pays election, then the amount of the annual allowance charge (and any interest due) will be deducted from your personal account.
 The election is final which means it can’t be cancelled at a later date (although it may be amended by sending in a further notice within HM Revenue & Custom’s time limits).

 We’re unable to provide advice on your personal tax circumstances.
 If you’re unsure about the tax implications, we recommend you seek independent financial advice – you may be charged for this service.
-If you don’t have one already, you can find an adviser at www.unbiased.co.uk.
+If you don’t have one already, you can find an adviser via unbiased.co.uk or moneyhelper.org.uk.
+You should check the adviser is regulated by the Financial Conduct Authority (FCA) by visiting the Financial Services Register at register.fca.org.uk.
+This gives you greater protection if things go wrong.